-The Council will continue to fund essential backlog maintenance and day to day maintenance where it resolves a health and safety hazard or could remove an impediment to the delivery of front line services.
+The Council will continue to fund essential backlog maintenance and maintenance where it resolves a health and safety hazard or could remove an impediment to the delivery of front line services.

-It should be noted that resources are in place in-order to ensure that all operational and non-operational buildings comply with Statutory requirements.
+It should be noted that resources are in place in-order to ensure that all operational and nonoperational buildings comply with statutory requirements.